 When the pulp of a tooth becomes infected, you may experience moderate to severe pain.
 A root canal is a dental procedure to remove and replace infected pulp, followed by restoration and strengthening of the entire tooth structure.

 The process begins with a local anesthetic.
-Dr. Barrera then drills a small hole into the crown of your tooth.
+A small hole is drilled into the crown of your tooth.
 That access point allows her to use incredibly small instruments to carefully remove the pulp from the inner chamber of your tooth and shape the interior.

-Once the inner chamber of your tooth has been properly cleaned and shaped, Dr. Barrera fills the chamber with a material called gutta percha.
-She uses a temporary filling to close the access point.
+Once the inner chamber of your tooth has been properly cleaned and shaped, The chamber is filled with a material called gutta percha.
+A temporary filling is used to close the access point.

 Next, a dental lab creates a customized crown that will cover the entire visible portion of your tooth.
 The crown serves to strengthen the tooth and restore proper function.
-Once it arrives, Dr. Barrera cements it into place, completing the restoration.
+Once it arrives, a crown is cemented into place, completing the restoration.

 Once your root canal is complete, and your new crown is in place, your tooth will look and function just like your other teeth.
 Just brush and floss as you normally would.